 For a full list of activities for the Autumn Term, please see the download link at the bottom of the page.

 At St Margaret's we are very fortunate to have an enclosed playground including plenty of green space.
 Last session our Parent Teacher Association very kindly donated the funds for a super outdoor classroom and a number of planters.
 With help from the city ranger, we have planted up the classroom with colourful insect-attracting plants and started to grow a willow arbour in the planters.
+The plants and flowers that we have been growing in the outdoor classroom and quiet areas have been planted specifically to attract wildlife.
+They are now thriving and the girls are enjoying the butterflies and bumble bees.
 This summer we successfully grew sweet peas, peas and courgettes in our planters, and we also had a very successful plant sale.
 The proceeds from the sale allowed us to purchase grow frames for the playground and we intend to produce plants for sale this year too.
 We were gifted a green cone digester from Aberdeen City Council and we have recently invested in garden sheds to store all of the gardening equipment.

 The ethos of the club is to have hands on fun with digging, exploring and experimenting in our playground.
 The gardening club gives pupils the opportunity to plan, sow, tend and harvest a wide variety of fruits and vegetables at school.
 It extends pupils' understanding of food chain issues by giving the pupils control over the process and provides knowledge of where their fruit and veg comes from.The skills and experience that the girls will learn here are valuable and are often incorporated into the curriculum.